DefiEcoSystem/WalletConnect/README.md

 # WalletConnect
-HTML5 & Javascript example of conecction with WalletConnect
+HTML5 & ReactJS example of conecction with WalletConnect